 For unexplained notations in this section, we refer to \cite{akt04,kab04,hii08,am17}.
 We fix a non-degenerate additive character $\psi$ of $K/k$.
 Note that such a character arises from a non-trivial additive character $\psi_0$ of $k$ as

 where $\Delta \in K$ is of trace zero.
 We normalize the Haar measures as in \cite{hii08}.

 The formal degree conjecture relates in a precise way the formal degree of an elliptic tempered representation to the absolute value of its adjoint $\gamma$-factor at $s=0$ \cite[Conjecture 1.4]{hii08}.
 We are interested in two cases of this conjecture, namely, for the groups $\GL_n(K)$ and ${\rm U}(n,K/k)$, when the representation is square-integrable.
-The $\GL_n(K)$ case is known and the case of ${\rm U}(n,K/k)$ is known for $n \leq 3$ \cite[Theorem 3.1 and Theorem 8.6]{hii08}, and a proof for arbitrary $n$ has been recently announced by Beuzart-Plessis, thus proving Proposition 8.5 of \cite{hii08} without the assumptions over there.
+The $\GL_n(K)$ case is known and the case of ${\rm U}(n,K/k)$, which was known earlier for $n \leq 3$ \cite[Theorem 3.1 and Theorem 8.6]{hii08}, has been proved recently by Beuzart-Plessis for any $n$ in \cite[Corollary 5.4.4]{bp18b}.
 Note that \cite{hii08} employs the Langlands-Shahidi $\gamma$-factor whereas we argue with the Rankin-Selberg $\gamma$-factors but then these two different definitions do coincide, up to a root of unity, which is what is of relevance in this section, in the cases at hand.
 For the $\gamma$-factor for pairs the said equality is due to Shahidi (cf. \cite[Theorem 5.1]{sha84} whereas for the Asai $\gamma$-factor the equality up to a root of unity was proposed in \cite[Remark 3.5]{ar05}, however executing this strategy requires a careful normalization of the Rankin-Selberg $\gamma$-factor in the Asai case (cf. \cite[Theorem 9.29 and Remark 9.33]{akmss18}).